Choose your country to see the products for your location

 Regulatory status

-SALSA MLPA Probemix P035 DMD-2 is CE-marked for in vitro diagnostic (IVD) use.
-This assay has also been registered for IVD use in Colombia, Costa Rica and Israel.
+SALSA MLPA Probemix P035 DMD Mix 2 is CE-marked under the IVDR for in vitro diagnostic (IVD) use in Europe.
+This assay is also registered for IVD use in Colombia, Costa Rica, Israel and Morocco.

 This assay is for research use only (RUO) in all other territories.